CMakePP/CMakePPLang/docs/source/features/serialization.rst

 Serialization
 *************

-CMakePP provides the ability to serialize objects, maps, and other values into JSON strings via the ``cpp_serialize`` function.
+The CMakePP language provides the ability to serialize objects, maps, and other values into JSON strings via the ``cpp_serialize`` function.
 We will start by covering the serialization of maps, lists, and native CMake types since these are fairly simple.
-Lastly, we'll cover the serialization of objects as their serialization process is a bit more complicated.
+Finally, we'll cover the serialization of objects as their serialization process is a bit more complicated.

 The Serialization Function
 ==========================